lawlesscreation/just-another-grid-system/README.md

 ## Major and minor release history

+ - 2.1.4 Fixed demo pages and some typos;
  - 2.1.3 Bumped and synced version number;
  - 2.1.2 Fixed demo;
  - 2.1.1 Added lint files to project;